 What the 183-day rule actually says

 The 183-day rule is a tax residency threshold used by most countries.
-If you are physically present for 183 days or more during a tax year, you are generally a tax resident and may owe taxes on your worldwide income.
+If you are physically present for 183 days or more during a tax year, you are generally considered a tax resident and may owe taxes on your worldwide income.

-But the devil is in the details:
+But the devil is in the details.
+Here is how modern tax jurisdictions actually apply it:

 5 ways the rule varies by country